Ashish110110/MLOps/Project/README.md

 * Best Practices : Unit tests, Integration test, Linting, Code Formatting, Makefile and Pre-commit hooks

+## Future Works

+Currently, the project has some room for improvements :

+1. Add the possibility to retrain the model and send alerts when the data drift is detected
+2. Add CI/CD
+3. Add IaC

 **NOTE :** For peer reviewing process, please download the repository as zip file instead of cloning it using Git bash.
 You will run into issues while reviewing best_practices section of the project if you clone the repository.